Valeri Nichushkin

-Valeri Ivanovich Nichushkin (Валерий Иванович Ничушкин; born March 4, 1995) is a Russian professional ice hockey right winger who currently plays for the Colorado Avalanche of the National Hockey League (NHL).
-Nickname "Big Val" and "Nuke", He was selected by the Dallas Stars in the first round, 10th overall, of the 2013 NHL Entry Draft.
+Valeri Ivanovich Nichushkin (Валерий Иванович Ничушкин; born March 4, 1995) is a Russian professional ice hockey right winger for the Colorado Avalanche of the National Hockey League (NHL).
+Nicknamed "Big Val", "Nuke", and "the Chu Chu Train", he was selected by the Dallas Stars in the first round, 10th overall, of the 2013 NHL entry draft.
 Nichushkin won the Stanley Cup with the Avalanche in 2022.

 Playing career

-KHL
+Early career

 After one season in the Kontinental Hockey League (KHL), Nichushkin transferred from Traktor Chelyabinsk to Dynamo Moscow on May 1, 2013.
 He then signed a two-year contract with Dynamo.
-However, the deal was terminated conditionally, allowing Nichushkin to play in the NHL, or be returned to Dynamo if he failed to make the NHL team.
+However, the deal was terminated conditionally, allowing Nichushkin to play in the NHL, or return to Dynamo if he failed to make the NHL team.

-NHL
+NHL and KHL

 Dallas Stars

 Nichushkin played his first regular season NHL game on October 3, 2013, against the Florida Panthers.
-He scored his first career NHL goal on November 3, 2013, against Craig Anderson of the Ottawa Senators.
+He scored his first career NHL goal on November 3, against Craig Anderson of the Ottawa Senators.

-Following a strong rookie season, registering 14 goals and 20 assists, Nichushkin suffered from hip and groin soreness in the beginning of his sophomore campaign, 2014–15.
+Following a strong rookie season, registering 14 goals and 20 assists, Nichushkin suffered from hip and groin soreness in the beginning of his sophomore campaign in 2014–15.
 Five games into the season, Nichushkin opted for hip surgery, which was performed on November 18, 2014.
 He rehabbed in New Jersey and re-joined the team in March 2015, practicing in a red no-contact jersey.

+CSKA Moscow

 As a restricted free agent following the conclusion of his entry-level deal in the 2015–16 season, Nichushkin and the Stars failed to agree to common grounds in contract negotiations.
-Unhappy with his current role within the Stars line-up, his KHL rights were traded from Dynamo Moscow to CSKA Moscow on September 20, 2016.
+Unhappy with his role within the Stars lineup, his KHL rights were traded from Dynamo Moscow to CSKA Moscow on September 20, 2016.
 He subsequently signed a two-year contract to return to the KHL with CSKA, with his NHL rights to be kept by the Stars.

+Return to Dallas

 After two seasons with CSKA, Nichushkin returned to the Stars organization, in agreeing to a two-year, $5.9 million contract on July 1, 2018.
-In his return to the Stars in the 2018–19 season, Nichushkin recorded 10 assists in 54 regular-season games, averaging 11:55 time on ice per game.
-Nichushkin skated in one game during the playoffs with the Stars and failed to record a point.
+In his return to the Stars in the 2018–19 season, Nichushkin recorded 10 assists in 54 regular season games, averaging 11:55 time on ice per game.
+He skated in one game during the playoffs with the Stars and failed to record a point.

 After a disappointing 2018-19 campaign, failing to score a goal through 57 games, Nichushkin was placed on unconditional waivers by the Stars and subsequently bought out from the remaining year of his contract with the team on 30 June 2019.